 There is also a walk-around exhibition located towards the back of church featuring the human and natural history of the Washburn Valley with information on local flora and fauna, famous local people in history and the social history of the area including the Victorian textile mill era, and the building of the reservoirs.

 A temporary exhibition is on display in the Centre throughout the year.
-Each exhibition is based on a specific theme and lasts for 3 or 4 months.
+Each exhibition is based on a specific theme and lasts for 4 months.
 The themes are linked to our programmes of events and have included War and the Washburn Valley, Local Hostelries, Shaping the Valley and Sheep.
 Each exhibition is researched and devised by a different team of volunteers – and new recruits are always welcome!
 All the exhibition panels are added to the Centre’s archive.
-Visiting exhibitions are also included occasionally, in support of local organisations and activities.

 Are you interested in the Washburn Valley?
 Being part of a programme team is a great way to learn more about the Valley and to meet people who are similarly enthusiastic.
 The programmes, of which the exhibitions are a major part, are very much part of what we do and what we are – interpreters of the heritage of the Washburn Valley.